 Yosemite is filled with granite rocks.
+I did some research so that I could teach my kids and share with you some interesting things about granite.
 Millions of years ago granite was formed deep inside of the earth.
 At about 40-60 miles below the ground there is a liquid called magma.
 Under very hot temperatures, the liquid minerals (quartz, feldspar, mica and hornblende) mix with the magma and under large amounts of pressure, slowly cools down.

 As the cooling process begins, the magma and the minerals interlock like pieces of a puzzle.
 This makes the rock strong, hard and very durable.